mht3/relative_quest/README.md

 plink --bfile ps2_ibd.lwk --recode 12 --out lwk_sample
 ```

-To create .ped and .map files from a vcf file, here is an example command:
+To create .ped and .map files from a vcf file, here is an example command using 1000Genomes data for chromosome 9:
 ```
 plink --vcf ALL.chr9.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz --recode 12 --out chr9_sample
 ```

 Once the .ped and .map files have been generated, you can run the `relative_quest` command with the file parameters

 ### Dataset

 Download 1000Genomes [here](https://drive.google.com/file/d/1CPK7M0g62NIsAbrEgZ3WhLuMi04KhnXu/view?usp=sharing).